dmbarbour/glas/docs/GlasProg.md

 * `%an.det` - Indicates a subprogram should be observably deterministic.
 This isn't the same as rejecting non-deterministic choice; rather, such choices should lead to the same outcome.
 But without further proof hints, this effectively reduces to rejecting %opt.

 Laziness:
-* `%an.lazy.thunk` - Op must be pure, atomic, 1--1 arity, terminating.
-Instead of computing immediately, we return a thunk that captures Op and stack argument.
-The thunk must be explicitly forced.
-  * If Op is non-deterministic, we'll resolve the choice lazily.
-It becomes committed choice only if an observer commits after forcing the thunk.
-  * The 'terminating' constraint is not enforced by this annotation.
-But the rule exists because only terminating thunks have equivalent behavior across transactions.
-(Annotations should not affect formal behavior of valid programs.)
-* `%an.lazy.force` - Op must be %pass.
-Forces evaluation of thunk at top of data stack.
-May diverge if thunk is invalid.
-* `%an.lazy.spark` - Op must be %pass.
-Operates on thunk at top of data stack: if not already evaluated or scheduled, schedules evaluation by background worker thread.

 Content-addressed storage:
 * `%an.cas.stow` - Op must be %pass.
 Lazily offloads data to remote storage.
 Actual move is heuristic, e.g. based on memory pressure and size of data.